CSCS Alliance Partner

 No they can’t.
 CSCS used to have a CSCS card called ‘Industry Accreditation’ where employers could ‘vouch’ for their employees.
 This card type was withdrawn in December 2024.

 Individuals will need the right CSCS card for the job they are doing.
-An example of this is an individual who is working as a Mains Layer (Water) one week, and as a Mains Layer (Gas) the next – this individual will need to have an EUSR CSCS card for both of these roles.
+An example of this is an individual who is working as a Mains Layer (Water) one week, and as a Mains Layer (Gas) the next – this individual will have one CSCS Blue Skilled Worker card which details both Gas and Water NCO registrations on the reverse.

 There are some jobs that are exempt from needing a CSCS card to get onto a site.
-A list of these can be found on the CSCS website.
+A list of these can be found on the CSCS website which you can visit on this link: https://www.cscs.uk.com/applying-for-cards/non-construction-related-occupations/non-construction-occupations/

 It depends on your job because each role has it’s own evidence requirements.
 You must check what you will need to evidence to support your application for your job role specific EUSR CSCS card.

-Utilites work is all work carried out in the gas, power, water, waste management, telecommunications amd drainage and sewers industries; it is all work that is ‘upstream’, i.e. is outside of any meter or cut-off switch.
+Utilities work is all work carried out in the gas, power, water, waste management, telecommunications and drainage and sewers industries; it is all work that is ‘upstream’, i.e. is outside of any meter or cut-off switch.

-You can apply through our online shop on our website eusr.co.uk by completing the application form and providing any evidence required.
+You can apply through our online shop on our website https://www.eusr.co.uk by completing the application form and providing any evidence required.

-As soon as we have CSCS cards available for utilities roles, they will be listed on our website eusr.co.uk.
+As soon as we have CSCS cards available for utilities roles, they will be listed on our website https://www.eusr.co.uk.

 If your job is in utilities, then you must apply to EUSR for your CSCS card.
 EUSR is the CSCS Alliance Partner for all utilities jobs on a construction site.